 How to cool your phone down

-First, DO NOT put your phone in the fridge or freezer.
+Also, NEVER put your phone in the fridge or freezer.
 While this may sound like the logical counter response to leaving your phone in a hot environment, exposing your phone to extreme temperatures or moisture can cause irreparable damage.
+A better option (though admittedly limited in effectiveness) is to blow on or fan it.
 Both iPhones and Androids are designed to function between 0-35 degrees Celsius (32-95 Fahrenheit), but exposure to temperatures outside of that range can have a negative impact on your phone’s performance or hardware.
 If your phone is overheating because of direct sunlight or heat, you can move it to a shadier place.

 In addition to the tips mentioned above, here are some other things you can do to help your phone cool off: